PradhyumnaS/TrafficLightDetection/README.md

 ## Usage
+Run `examples/Example.py` script file to perform a live test of each model.
+Make sure to include the paths to desired `.pt` model in the script to ensure that the proper model is loaded.

+Webcam Realtime Test
-Run `livetest.py` script file to perform a live test of each model.
-Make sure to include the paths to desired `.pt` file in the script to ensure that the proper model is loaded.
+Run `examples/Webcam Example.py` script file to perform a live test of each model.
+Make sure to include the paths to desired `.pt` model in the script to ensure that the proper model is loaded.